-We are a clinical-stage biopharmaceutical company focused on the development and commercialization of cell therapy as novel cancer immunotherapy products designed to harness the power of a patient's own immune system to eradicate cancer.
-Tumor-infiltrating lymphocyte therapy, or TIL therapy, is a platform technology that has already been studied for the treatment of metastatic melanoma and metastatic cervical cancer and other solid tumors by the National Cancer Institute, or NCI.
-Our lead product candidate, lifileucel for metastatic melanoma is an autologous adoptive cell therapy utilizing TIL, which are T cells derived from patients' tumors.
-We are also developing a second product candidate, an autologous adoptive cell therapy utilizing TIL for the treatment of cancers other than metastatic melanoma, which is known as LN-145.
-We are investigating the effectiveness and safety of TIL therapy for the treatment of metastatic melanoma, cervical cancer, squamous cell carcinoma of the head and neck, and metastatic non-small cell lung cancer through company sponsored trials, as well as for other oncology indications in investigator-sponsored trials.
-Our sponsored clinical trials and our investigator-sponsor clinical trials are described in more detail below.
+We are a clinical-stage biopharmaceutical company focused on the development and commercialization of cell therapies as novel cancer immunotherapy products designed to harness the power of a patient's own immune system to eradicate cancer cells.
+Tumor infiltrating lymphocyte, or TIL, therapy is a platform technology that has been licensed from National Cancer Institute (NCI) primarily based on data in metastatic melanoma and metastatic and advanced cervical cancer.
+We have optimized the manufacturing process for TIL to a shorter process known as Gen 2, which yields a cryopreserved TIL product.
+This proprietary and scalable manufacturing method is being further investigated in multiple indications.
+Our lead product candidates include lifileucel for metastatic melanoma and LN-145 for advanced cervical cancer.
+Both product candidates are autologous adoptive cell therapies utilizing TIL.
+In addition to metastatic melanoma and advanced cervical cancer, we are investigating the effectiveness and safety of TIL therapy for the treatment of squamous cell carcinoma of the head and neck and metastatic non-small cell lung cancer through our sponsored trials, as well as other oncology indications through collaborations.